 Common unnoticed hazards in daily operations:

-- Frayed electrical cords are hidden behind the equipment.
+- Frayed electrical cords hidden behind equipment

-- Combustible dust continues to accumulate in overhead structures.
+- Combustible dust accumulating in overhead structures

-- Trip hazards created by deteriorating floor surfaces.
+- Trip hazards from deteriorating floor surfaces

 Unsafe Work Practices